ReaperMaga/mailkt/README.md

 - The Outlook IMAP host is currently hardcoded to `outlook.office365.com`.
 - The OAuth authority is set to the Microsoft “consumers” tenant (`/consumers`).
 If you need organizational tenants, you’ll want to make this configurable.

+## Contributing

+Feel free to open discussions or PRs for new providers, auth flows, or utility improvements.

 ## License